On the covariant coefficients of geodesic sprays on Finsler manifolds: Covariant coefficients of a spray

 \textbf{Convention:} The following Relations

 will be called I-condition and II-condition, respectively.

-We have the following fundamental result. \begin{theorem} For a Finsler manifold $(M,F)$, we have \begin{description} \item[(a)] Every $H$-Berwald space is an $H$-Landsberg space, and the converse is not true in general. \item[(b)] Under the I-condition, the two notions of $H$-Berwald and Berwald spaces coincide. \item[(c)] Under the II-condition, the two notions of $H$-Landsberg and Landsberg spaces coincide. \end{description} \end{theorem} \begin{proof} The proof is easy and we omit it. \end{proof}
+We have the following theorem. \begin{theorem} For a Finsler manifold $(M,F)$, we have \begin{description} \item[(a)] Every $H$-Berwald space is an $H$-Landsberg space, and the converse is not true in general. \item[(b)] Under the I-condition, the two notions of $H$-Berwald and Berwald spaces coincide. \item[(c)] Under the II-condition, the two notions of $H$-Landsberg and Landsberg spaces coincide. \end{description} \end{theorem} \begin{proof} The proof is straightforward and therefore omitted. \end{proof}

-In view of the above Theorem, we have the diagram:
+Considering the above Theorem, we have the diagram:

 {{{ }}}

 \begin{theorem} Let $F=F(x, y)$ be a Finsler metric.
 If the $S$-scalar $H$ exists, then $F$ is an $H$-Landsberg metric. \end{theorem}